What to Do When the Campground Sewer Hookup Is Higher Than Your RV Outlet (Uphill Sewer Hose Fixes)

 Posted by Happy Campers Store on Aug 26th 2025

-Sometimes the park’s sewer inlet sits higher than your RV outlet—or the ground dips and your hose ends up with uphill sections.
+Sometimes the park’s sewer inlet sits higher than your RV outlet — or the ground dips and your hose ends up with uphill sections.
 Gravity flow stalls, liquids pool, and solids get stuck in the hose.
 Here’s how to fix the slope safely and keep everything moving.
-Ultimately you want to create a stair-step set up using 2×4s or leveling blocks: highest under the RV outlet, then one block lower every 1–2 ft until you reach the inlet or something similar in order to keep the flow of gravity.
+Ultimately you want to create a stair-step setup using 2×4s or leveling blocks: highest under the RV outlet, then one block lower every 1–2 ft until you reach the inlet to keep gravity working.

 Safety & Setup Checklist